 The podcast reveals the stories behind the projects built through the Making Our Own Space workshops.
 MOOStories puts the mic in the hands of youth, training them to craft and tell stories they find interesting—in their own voice.

-In each episode youth share their concerns, the stories of people living and working in the neighborhood, and relate the oral histories of their community.
+In each episode youth share their concerns and the stories of people living and working in the neighborhood, and they relate the oral histories of their community.
 Students interview teachers, neighbors, local leaders, city officials, and each other to better understand the messy and malleable process that shapes their neighborhood.

-MOOStories is led by a team of partners including Kent State University's Cleveland Urban Design Collaborative (CUDC), designer Ellen Sullivan, Kent State University Master of Landscape Architecture student Jessie Hawkins, community leader and independent radio broadcaster D'Angelo Knuckles, and Sidewalk founder and urban planner Justin Glanville.
+MOOStories is led by a team of partners including Katie Slusher of Kent State University's Cleveland Urban Design Collaborative (CUDC): community leader and independent radio broadcaster D'Angelo Knuckles, David Jurca, founder of Seventh Hill, and Sidewalk founder and urban planner Justin Glanville.